 When it comes to your home flooring, you likely want a design that provides the most comfort for you and your family while also lasting a long time.
 This balance can be difficult enough for humans, but when you bring dogs into the mix, things can quickly become challenging.
-It’s important for homeowners everywhere to invest in the right type of flooring for their four-legged friends, and for those with flooring materials already in place to provide the right support for the best outcome.
+Homeowners everywhere need to invest in the right type of flooring for their four-legged friends and for those with flooring materials already in place to provide the right support for the best outcome.

 We’re dedicated to protecting your floors for the long haul.
 Today, we’ll conclude our look into different flooring materials and how they fare under heavy canine use.
 When you’re finished reading, be sure to try our laminate flooring underlayment to feel the Eco Cork difference for yourself!

 Speaking of cork, this eco-friendly material is often used for its healthful benefits and comfortable results.
 Cork is also useful because it is naturally able to resist the growth of mold and the spread of allergens.
 Families with dogs and other furry friends can benefit from clear air, and you can benefit from cork’s natural water-resistant capabilities.
 You can also expect superior acoustic benefits, as cork absorbs much of the sound from impacts and footfalls.